metabase/metabase/docs/developers-guide/build.md

 ## Clone the Metabase repo

-Once you've installed all the build tools, you'll need to clone the Metabase repository from GitHub.
+Once you've installed all the build tools, you'll need to clone the [Metabase repository](https://github.com/metabase/metabase) from GitHub.

-1. Create a `workspace` folder (you can name it that or whatever you want).
-You’ll put the Metabase code files inside this `workspace` folder.
+1. Create a `workspace` folder (you can name it that or whatever you want), which will store the Metabase code files.

 2. Open up your terminal app, and navigate to your workspace folder with: